 Purchase Contract Components

 In addition to the agreed-upon consideration, a real estate purchase contract should include:

 - The essential details, rights, and obligations of the contract

 - Any contingencies or conditions that must be met before the sale can go through

-- What fixtures and appliances are included and what is not included
+- Which fixtures and appliances are included in the sale and which are excluded

 - Itemized closing costs and who is responsible for paying for each of them